Ownership in UAE: 100% Foreign Direct Investment Rules, Sectors & Licensing Guide (2026)

 -

-These industries are prioritized for their contribution to innovation, sustainability, and employment creation.
+These sectors are prioritized due to their contribution to innovation, sustainability, and employment.

-Certain strategic sectors remain restricted to local ownership due to national interest or security reasons.
-These include:
+Certain sectors remain restricted due to strategic or security considerations:

 -